South Carolina CPA Exam Requirements

 - $135 non-refundable application fee any applicable exam fees (please see CPA Exam Fees Section for More information)

 Once applicants determine that they meet the requirements to sit for the CPA exam, they can register online through CPAES.
 Applicants will be prompted to create an account or log in to an existing account to complete their registration.
 The CPAES account will allow applicants to apply for the exam, check their application status, update their information, print their Notice(s) To Schedule, and view scores.
 Paper applications are also available on request.
-No information is currently available on application deadlines for South Carolina
+No information is currently available on application deadlines for South Carolina in 2013.

 Scheduling the Exam